Kulsoom-ri/US_senate_simulation/README.md

    - party_unity – Measure of the senator's alignment with their party on key votes
    - presidential_support – Measure of how often the senator votes in support of the president’s agenda
    - voting_participation – Rate of participation in votes
-   - dw_nominate – Ideological score (-1 to +1, liberal to conservative) based on roll call votes
+   - dw_nominate – Ideological score (-1 to +1, liberal to conservative)
    - bipartisan_index – Measure of how frequently the senator works with the opposing party
    - backstory – Senator's biographical background